Why Is Mental Health Awareness So Important?

 Find Support

-Study different approaches like therapy (CBT, DBT), medication, self-help strategies, and peer support.
-This helps treat issues early and return to a healthier life.
+Study about different approaches like therapy (cognitive-behavioural therapy, dialectical behaviour therapy), medication, self-help strategies, and peer support.
+This helps treat the issues early and move back to a healthy life.

 Challenge Stigma and Misconceptions

 Mental health awareness also involves challenging and breaking down harmful stereotypes.
-Consider the following strategies:
+Consider the following strategies for this:

 Correct Misinformation